Group3-FEC/carousel-service/README.md

 ```
 visit `localhost:3000/1/` to see the carousel in action
 <br></br>
 *note:* images and text come from [loremflicker](https://loremflickr.com/) and [faker.js](https://github.com/marak/Faker.js/) respectively.
-Their servers are sometimes down, preventing components from rendering.
+Their servers are sometimes down, preventing components from properly rendering.

 ### 📦 webpack
 This project is bundled using Webpack, if you make any local changes you will need to run `$ npm run build` in order for your changes to be reflected.

 ### 🧪 testing the build
 This project comes out of the box with 100% coverage using Jest + Enzyme.
-To check how any loca changes effect the build run `$ npm run test`.
+To check how any local changes effect the build run `$ npm run test`.